Masu Junyangdikul

-Masu Junyangdikul (มาสุ จรรยางค์ดีกุล; born June 9, 1994), nickname Masu (มาสุ), is a Thai actor, model and DJ.
+Masu Junyangdikul (มาสุ จรรยางค์ดีกุล; born June 9, 1994), nickname Masu (มาสุ), is a Thai actor and DJ.

 Early life and education

 Masu was born on June 9, 1994, in Bangkok, Thailand.

 Masu graduated junior high school from Roong Aroon School and upper secondary level from Wat Suthiwararam School.
 He continued to study the undergraduate level at the Faculty of Communication Arts, Bangkok University.

 Career

 Masu began to enter the entertainment industry for the first time by becoming a DJ in Pynk98 wave with DJ Matoom and show sitcom Clear Siwaypink, playing as Marvin on Channel 5.

 After that, in 2014, Masu signed an actor contract with Channel 3.

 In 2015, his first work was the Mafia Luerd Mungkorn Series, in which he played the role of Zhou Kae-sung (young).
-Later, he starred in Kor Pen Jaosao Suk Krung Hai Cheun Jai, which made him known more.
+Later, he starred in Kor Pen Jaosao Suk Krung Hai Cheun Jai.
 He also starred in the drama Bu Ram Pram Pra, which is his first lead role.